Start and park: 2009–2012

 By mid-to-late 2000s, the number of start and park teams had noticeably increased.
-Second-tier series (now NASCAR O'Reilly Auto Parts Series) director Joe Balash stated that the growing purses available for competing, primarily from the ESPN media contract from 2007-14, was responsible for the increase, while drivers and car owners cited the state of the economy and costs of competing as the reason for the prevalence of the practice.
+Second national series (now NASCAR O'Reilly Auto Parts Series) director Joe Balash stated that the growing purses available for competing, primarily from the ESPN media contract from 2007-14, was responsible for the increase, while drivers and car owners cited the state of the economy and costs of competing as the reason for the prevalence of the practice.
 Among the most well-known examples was the Nationwide Series team MSRP Motorsports, which famously started and parked their unsponsored No. 90 and No. 91 cars in nearly 198 starts from 2009 to 2010.
 They ran only two full races, at Watkins Glen in 2009 with Dave Blaney (this car only had a sponsor because another car carrying the sponsor failed to qualify), and at Road America in 2010 with Patrick Long (a sponsored road course ringer) driving the car.

 Joe Nemechek's 87 car in 2011.

 In 2009, several Cup teams start-and-parked on a regular basis, including the No. 66 of Prism Motorsports (MSRP's Cup team), the No. 36 of rookie team Tommy Baldwin Racing, the No. 87 of Joe Nemechek's NEMCO Motorsports, Front Row Motorsports' No. 37, and the No. 71 of TRG Motorsports.
 While Prism and NEMCO ran almost exclusively start and park (NEMCO used the funds from the Cup team to support the unsponsored No. 87 Nationwide Series team), TBR ran some full races when funding and resources were available.
 Front Row's No. 37 car was run to support their full-time No. 34 car run by John Andretti, with both cars advertising owner Bob Jenkins' Taco Bell and Long John Silver's franchises.
 TRG meanwhile would run full races with 2000 Cup champion Bobby Labonte and sponsor Taxslayer, while parking with David Gilliland when there was no sponsor.
-Phoenix Racing, which had sponsorship from Miccosukee Resort and Gaming, ran full races in Hendrick Chevys for Brad Keselowski (10 races) and Ron Fellows (two races), while often parking in Dodges with veterans Sterling Marlin and Mike Bliss.
+Phoenix Racing, which had sponsorship from Miccosukee Resort & Gaming, ran full races in Hendrick Chevys for Brad Keselowski (10 races) and Ron Fellows (two races), while often parking in Dodges with veterans Sterling Marlin and Mike Bliss.
 Fellows ran competitively during his road course races, and Keselowski scored his and Finch's first victory at Talladega.
 Aric Almirola ran the full race at Loudon, finishing 29th in a Dodge.
 The fall race at Martinsville saw Sterling Marlin attempt to run the full race, but brake failure cut Marlin's race short after 355 laps.
 He would finish 35th in what would be his final start.